Ah Hong: Life in the Northern Territory

 Following the death of Ranjika in 1918, Hong took his children to China to be cared for by his family there.
 After a year long journey, Hong spent a year there before returning alone to Alice Springs.
 Once in Alice Springs again, Hong established a market garden on a new site, on Gap Road, where he also established an eating house for single men who were welcome to 'roll out their swags' in the garden for the price of a meal and built a large stone oven to become one of the town's first bakers.

+Ada, who before the move had been working as a governess at Ryan Well, struggled to adapt to life in a Chinese village and is reported to have died during World War II in China.
+His other children did return with Dempsey coming back to work on Thursday Island and in Darwin where he died while still a young man.
+His youngest daughter Gloria Ouida Lee would also return to Australia and work as a miner.

+In 1949 when he was nearing 100 years old, and in need of financial support, the community of Alice Springs joined together to create the 'Ah Hong fund', to support him in his retirement; over £160 was raised in recognition of the debt they owed him.

-Hong died in 1952, at the age of 102.
+Hong died in 1952, at the approximate age of 102 and, when he died the remainder of the Ah Hong fund was donated to the Australian Inland Mission to be used to support other older men.

 Legacy

 Hong was highly respected in the community of Alice Springs.
 When he died, the Centralian Advocate described his passing as marking a milestone in local history:

 Many of Hong's descendants live in and around the Northern Territory and Alice Springs.

 Hong Street in Gillen (a suburb of Alice Springs) is named for him.

+A short biography of Hong was written by Alice Springs based historian Adele Purvis and is available as a part of NTRS 1/P1 at Library & Archives NT.